pkardas/notes/books/go/notes.md

 When you create a package called `internal`, the exported identifiers are only accessible to the direct parent of internal and the sibling packages of `internal`.

-You might want to rename or move some identifiers -- to avoid backward-breaking change, don;t remove the original identifiers, provide an alternate name instead (`type Bar = Foo`).
+You might want to rename or move some identifiers -- to avoid backward-breaking change, don't remove the original identifiers, provide an alternate name instead (`type Bar = Foo`).

 SemVer - semantic versioning: _major_._minor_._patch_: